 The Split That Doesn’t Make Sense to Others

-Here’s what confuses people: How can you be great with people in one context and terrible in another?
+Here’s what confuses people: How can you be great with people professionally but awkward at office parties?

-If you can stand in front of thirty students and teach with confidence, why does a social gathering worry you?
-If you’re comfortable one-on-one helping someone understand difficult concepts, why is small talk at a reception so exhausting?
+If you can stand in front of thirty students and teach with confidence, why does a social gathering bother you?
+If you’re comfortable one-on-one helping someone understand difficult concepts, how can small talk at a reception be a challenge?

 The assumption is that social skills are universal.
 If you have them professionally, you should have them everywhere.
-But that’s not how it works for many of us.
+But that’s not how it works for many people.
+For introverts especially, social comfort often depends entirely on context and structure.

 Teaching has structure.
 Clear roles.
 Defined purpose.
 I know exactly what’s expected, and I’m good at delivering it.
 There’s a beginning, middle, and end.
 When the lesson finishes, so does my social obligation.